How to create a table

 Check & Describe

 Datawrapper automatically detects empty cells (in red) and assigns null-values.
 These will simply not be charted so you don't have to worry about them.
 You will also notice that Datawrapper automatically identifies the values as either a number, text, or date.
-If you see that your data was recognized as the wrong format, change the format in your CSV/XLS, then import it again into Datawrapper.
-When you're ready, click proceed.
+If you see that your data was recognized in the wrong format, change the format in your CSV/XLS, then import it again into Datawrapper.

 The chart type to choose here is "Table".
-Experienced users of Datawrapper will know that, but if you just started it is important to know that with the selection of this chart type, the options and features available for this chart will change in the sections Refine, Annotate, and Design.
+Experienced users of Datawrapper will know that, but if you are just starting out, it is important to know that with the selection of this chart type, the options and features available for this chart will change in the sections: Refine, Annotate, and Design.
 We cover how to customize your table in a separate tutorial found here.

 You will now see a table, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
+Next, you want to refine, annotate & define this chart.
 We cover this in a separate short tutorial found here.